Wednesday, June 14, 2017

 Starting with the January 2007 LFS round, the population projections based on the 2000 Census of Population and Housing was adopted to generate the labor force statistics.
 This is in compliance with NSCB Resolution No. 1 series of 2005 entitled “Adoption of the Methodology Used in Generating the 2000 Census of Population and Housing-Based National Population Projections.”

-Starting with the January 2010 LFS round, a revised nomenclature on class of worker is adopted.
+Starting with the January 2010 LFS round, a revised nomenclature on class of worker was adopted.
 In the reports on previous rounds of LFS, particularly in the statistical tables on employed persons by class of worker, the self-employed and employer in own family-operated farm or business were classified as own-account workers.
 For the same statistical table in this report, the term own-account worker no longer appears as heading for employer and self-employed to avoid confusion.
 In the International Classification of Status in Employment (ICSE), the term “own-account worker” is synonymous to the category “self-employed” in the Philippines LFS.